valancej/documentation/_basic/builds-and-configuration/run-command-if-other-fails.md

 ---
-title: Running A Command If A Step Fails
+title: Run A Command If A Step Fails
 layout: page
+weight: 9
 tags:
   - faq
   - build error